nadya-volkova/spa/README.md

 - **User Management:** View a list of users and navigate to detailed user profiles.
 - **Album Management:** View a list of albums and access individual album details.
 - **Dynamic Routing:** Utilizes URL parameters to fetch and display specific user or album data.
-- **404 Not Found Page:** Displays a custom "Not Found" page for invalid routes.

 ## Pages